 As your relationships with unqualified leads mature, many will naturally become marketing qualified.
 This is when your reps can begin to contact them for introductory sales conversations.

 During the initial conversation, your rep will find out whether the lead meets BANT (Budget, Authority, Timeline, Need) criteria and, depending on the results, will either pass the lead up to another sales rep or continue nurturing.
 During this second phase of the sales cycle, your leads are more familiar with your brand than before but perhaps still not ready to purchase.
-Here are some important do’s and don’ts to follow when communicating with your marketing qualified leads:
+Here’s how to better communicate with your marketing qualified leads:

 Don’t: Be Extreme With Repetition or Information Overload

 When engaging with your marketing qualified leads, it’s important that you don’t introduce too many new ideas or become too repetitive.
-Crossing the line in either direction can be confusing or redundant for leads, resulting in the relationship actually moving backwards.
+Crossing the line in either direction can be confusing or redundant, resulting in the relationship actually moving backwards.

 To avoid leaning too far in either direction, before calling or emailing a client, think about what you have to say: Does it sound stale, over-rehearsed or like the benefits to your product or service are too limited?
-Does it sound overwhelming and like it goes in too many directions to keep track of?
+Does it sound overwhelming or too lengthy?

 If either one of the questions above are true, dial it back until it sounds right.
 According to Invensis, “People believe what they hear repeatedly, so make sure to reiterate how your product/solution can address their problems.
 But mix it up by using a variety of communication channels including phone calls, chats, emails, etc.”